Case Study: AGV Accelerates Efficiency at Toyota Motor Manufacturing

 Toyota is confident in the AGV300 TOW solution and the service received throughout the process from MasterMover.
 With the successful integration of the AGV300 TOW, Toyota plans to roll out MasterMover AGV systems throughout their production processes globally.

-“I’d certainly be happy to recommend the MasterMover AGV to other organisations looking to automate their driving processes.”
+“I’d certainly be happy to recommend the MasterMover AGV to other organizations looking to automate their driving processes.”
 Kevin Jones, Principle Engineer, Assembly Manufacturing

-With 25 years of experience in providing innovative and dependable load-moving solutions, MasterMover AGV electric tugs offer unrivalled performance, backed up by an enviable global customer base.
-MasterMover AGV solutions are available with an array of navigational systems to meet your needs and move loads weighing up to 30,000kg autonomously.
+With 25 years of experience in providing innovative and dependable load-moving solutions, MasterMover AGV electric tugs offer unrivaled performance, backed up by an enviable global customer base.
+MasterMover AGV solutions are available with an array of navigational systems to meet your needs and move loads weighing up to 66,000 lbs. autonomously.